cseferlis/ds310homework/Homework 5/Working with VMs/README.md

 ## Step 4: Install Power BI Desktop

 Download and install Power BI Desktop (x64) on your VM using your BU email for a trial of the software.
 You can download it [here](https://powerbi.microsoft.com/en-us/desktop/).
+Once you have your **Power BI** running you have to follow below steps:
+1. Sign In to your Power BI using BU account.
+2. Connect with your `Homework-3` Azure SQL Database using Power BI and Load the data of `Complaints` table.
+(Name can be different based on what you created)
+3. Create a rudimentary count function visual for the number of records in the table.
+4. Take the required screenshots as per the gradescope and you are done.

 ## Additional Notes